Jason Josephson Storm: Reception

 The Myth of Disenchantment has been favorably reviewed in several academic publications, including Magic, Ritual, and Witchcraft, Fides et Historia, and the Journal of the American Academy of Religion.

 Writing in History of Religions, Hugh Urban called The Myth of Disenchantment "a powerful book that forces us to rethink many of our basic assumptions in the modern history of ideas", although he argued that Storm could have more closely examined the relationship between modern enchantment and capitalism.

 The Invention of Religion in Japan was a finalist best first book in the History of Religion at the American Academy of Religion and it won a distinguished book of the year award from the Society for the Scientific Study of Religion.
 It has also been favorably reviewed in Numen, the Journal of Japanese Studies, Religious Studies Review, and the Journal for the Scientific Study of Religion, among other academic publications.

 A 2019 doctoral dissertation has engaged extensively with the arguments in The Myth of Disenchantment, recognizing their significance but seeking to more deeply examine the connection between enchantment and European colonialism.
 Matthew Melvin-Koushki, a scholar of Islam and Islamic occultism, has also cited The Myth of Disenchantment to challenge orientalizing accounts of magic in the Islamic world.

 The 2017 annual AAR-SBL meeting in Boston included an "Author Meets Critics" panel devoted to The Myth of Disenchantment.

+There have been multiple journal round-tables dedicated to Metamodernism: The Future of Theory (2021).
+Writing for Religious Studies Review, philosopher of religion, Kevin Schilbrack referred to it as "a powerhouse intervention in theorizing in the human sciences."
+It has also been favoribly reviewed in American Literary History, Philosophy Now, and elsewhere.
+Ultimately, Metamodernism won the prestigious book award for "Award for Excellence in the Study of Religion" (Constructive Reflexive Studies) from the American Academy of Religion with the jury describing it as a "theoretical tour de force."